Palestinians protest, Israel braces ahead of Trump plan

 Trump was impeached in the House of Representatives last month and is on trial in the Senate on abuse of power charges.

-(Additional reporting by Stephen Farrell in Jerusalem, Ali Sawafta in Ramallah and Dan Williams and Steven Holland in Washington; Editing by Angus MacSwan)
+(Additional reporting by Ali Sawafta in Ramallah, Ari Rabinovitch in Jerusalem and Dan Williams and Steven Holland in Washington; Editing by Angus Macswan and Mark Heinrich)

 ((stephen.farrell@thomsonreuters.com;))